Wodzisław – the Jewish cemeteryBorough of Wodzisław, Jędrzejów District, Świętokrzyskie Voivodship

-In the mass and individual graves on the Jewish cemetery in Wodzisław bodies of the victims of the following murders are buried:
+In the mass and individual graves on the Jewish cemetery in Wodzisław the victims of the following murders are buried:

 In the spring 1942 a Gestapo officer murdered a 43-year-old Jewish woman called Kloc “caught while attempting to purchase groceries.”
 On the same day the same officer shot to death a Jewish man of an unknown name.
 An eyewitness described the event: “Kap [a police officer named Kap] on the way back from Piotrkowice to Wodzisław saw a cart transporting bags on the road from Piotrkowice.
 While checking the papers of the man who sat on the cart, he recognised he was a Jew.
 To make sure he ordered him to undress and show his penis and then he shot him in the back of his head.
 The body was buried on the Jewish cemetery in Wodzisław” (IPN Ki 53/4477, p.
 5).

-A year later in September and October there were mass executions on the Jewish cemetery in Wodzisław and on the meadows called Wierdonki during which approx. 318 people were killed.
+A year later in September and October the mass executions on the Jewish cemetery in Wodzisław and on the meadows called Wierdonki took place during which approx. 318 people were killed.
 Some of the bodies were buried on the cemetery and some in Świątniki.
-Witnesses remembered several dozens of carts gathered on the German order and used to transport bodies of the murdered Jews to the cemetery.
+Witnesses remembered several dozens of carts gathered on the German order and used to transport the bodies of the murdered Jews to the cemetery.
 The mass graves are meant to be located in the so-called new part of the cemetery on the west side.

-On the 12th of September 2015 were marked four potential locations of mass graves at the Jewish cemetery.
-Three of them are located inside a modern fence (GPS: 1.
+On the 12th of September 2015 four potential locations of mass graves at the Jewish cemetery were marked.
+Three of them are located inside a contemporary fence (GPS: 1.
 N50°30.836′ E020°11.720′, 2.
 N50°30.836′ E020°11.731′, 3.
 N50°30.836′ E 020°11.738′).
 One is located outside the fence, in the eastern part of the cemetery.
-This place is located within the historical boundaries of the cemetery (GPS: N50°30.840′ E020°11.809′) and was precisely indicated when the complex GPR surveys were carried out on behalf of the General Directorate of National Roads and Highways.
+This place is located within the historical boundaries of the cemetery (GPS: N50°30.840′ E020°11.809′) and was precisely indicated when the complex GPR surveys were carried out on behalf of the General Directorate of National Roads and Highways (GDDKiA).
 An attempt was also made to accurately locate the mass graves in the part of the fenced cemetery using a GPR.
-The results for these locations where very low quality, which prevents reliable interpretation of data.
-The vision took place without the presence of a witness.
+The results for these locations where of a very low quality, which prevents reliable interpretation of data.
+The site location took place without the presence of a witness.

 Precise LIDAR survey for this location has been obtained.
 The interpretation confirms numerous ground disturbances, including the places indicated above.